firkowski/hexumi/README.md

 ## Documentation
 I am currently working on the documentation, assembly instructions, and installation guide, which will be available shortly.

+#### Installation (WIP)
+The `main` branch contains CAD and STL files.
+It's meant to be cloned to the development machine.

+The `hexumi-base` branch contains minimal code meant to be run directly on the robot.

 ## Development
 For in-depth insights into the development process and detailed build instructions, please refer to my 2023 paper, "Design and Simulation of a Six-Legged Walking Robot", accessible on my [ResearchGate profile](https://www.researchgate.net/profile/Maksymilian-Firkowski/research).
 Even if you don't intend to replicate Hexumi, the paper provides a valuable roadmap for designing your robot.